chrysante/scatha/docs/LanguageRef.md

 `let / var <variable-name> [ : <type> ] [ = <init-expression> ] ;`

 Variables are declared with the `let` keyword (for immutable) or `var` keyword (for mutable) variables, followed by the name of the variable.
-Types can be specified explicitly with a color `:` after the variable name followed by an expression specifying the type (usually the name of the type).
+Types can be specified explicitly with a colon `:` after the variable name followed by an expression specifying the type (usually the name of the type).
 The initial value can be specified by an initializing expression following the optional type specifier and an equal sign `=`.
-While both the type specifier and the initializing expression are optional, one of them is always mandatory, for the compiler to know the type of the variable.
+While both the type specifier and the initializing expression are optional, one of them is always required, for the compiler to know the type of the variable.
-In `struct` definitions explicit type specifiers are always mandatory.
+In `struct` definitions explicit type specifiers are mandatory.

 **Example**
 ```